 Fail-Safe or Strangelove?
 That Is the Question

-Playing the President of The United States certainly requires an actor with charisma and a commanding screen presence, no surprise that Henry Fonda pulls of the role with the greatest of ease.
-As a huge Henry Fonda fan, I do delight in seeing him as the most powerful man in the world.
-Along with James Stewart and Gary Cooper as actors who best embody the everyman, I feel this is one of the best roles of his career, representing the ideal American president I’m sure many wish for.
-Fonda spends almost the entire film in a small room, only being accompanied by his Russian language translator Buck (Larry Hagman).
-This one aspect of the film did have questioning why the president isn’t surrounded by advisers and associates but this one liberty does create a sense of loneliness and claustrophobia, with the film’s use of high contrast black and white cinematography, also heightening the sense of fear but also giving the film a great visual flare.
-Hagman’s performance itself is especially impressive as his character translates Russian to English as hears it being spoken, talking in a uniquely awkward manner.
+Playing the President of The United States requires an actor with charisma and a commanding screen presence, no surprise that Henry Fonda pulls of the role with the greatest of ease.
+As a huge Henry Fonda fan I do delight in seeing him as the most powerful man in the world.
+Along with James Stewart and Gary Cooper as actors who best embody the everyman, I feel this is one of the best roles of his career, representing the ideal American President (on the surface level at least) I’m sure many wish for (no political party is mentioned) as he tries to remain calm under the most extreme pressure.

 The movie contains a disclaimer at the end that the US military has procedures on place to prevent the film’s events from occurring actually occurring but with a character like Matthau’s being a government adviser, I wonder what kind of statement the movie is making.
+The Congressman Mr. Raskob acts as the audience getaway character, perplexed and terrified of the technology he is being given a tour off at the war room of Strategic Air Command while the military personal act in a confident manner to the improbability of anything going wrong.
 I doubt Fail-Safe is going to give any viewers a pro-nuclear mindset and will leave a chill down your spine.
 I feel nobody does thought provoking and issue based films (or issuetainment) as well as Sidney Lumet but none quite as terrifying as Fail-Safe.